Datafable/gbif-dataset-metrics/documentation/multimedia-bar.md

 ## Description

 The multimedia bar groups the occurrences of a dataset in categories based on related multimedia.
 This functionality makes use of the [multimedia extension](http://rs.gbif.org/extension/gbif/1.0/multimedia.xml) in GBIF downloads, which contains all related multimedia, even those originally provided in `associatedMedia`.
+It allows the user to assess fitness for use and the data publisher to discover multimedia URL issues.

 ![screenshot](../images/features/multimedia-bar-995b2ca4-9b4d-4609-acd5-24d8297f0a4b.png)